Which Australian Standards apply to security screens?

 Amplimesh IntrudaGuard® Security Doors and Screens

-This Standard sets out methods for testing security screen doors and window grilles used in residential structures in accordance with AS 5039.
+This Standard sets out methods for testing security door and window screens used in residential structures in accordance with AS 5039.1.

 - Impact Test